2 FAM 600

 Program objectives of A/OPR/OS are:

-(1) To assist elementary and secondary schools in a foreign country to ensure the best possible educational programs for dependents of U.S. citizens under Chief of Mission authority carrying out programs of the U.S. Government.
+(1) To assist elementary and secondary schools in a foreign country to provide high-quality educational programs as are ordinarily provided without charge by the public schools in the United States for dependents of U.S. citizens who are personnel under Chief of Mission authority assigned to the country where the school(s) is located.

 (2) To increase mutual understanding between the people of the United States and of other countries by: